Jaludex/TICK-TACK-TOE-FROM-BROKE-STUDENT/README.md

 - "make clean": Deletes all the files from compiling, except executables (Run it between compilations)

 ## Special Thanks to...
-My mom, who told me this is the best game ever :D
+My mom and my girlfriend, who told me this is the best game ever :D